Year-Round Shelter

 How will people be selected for the Year-Round Shelter?

 Priority will be given to Elk Grove residents or people with a connection to Elk Grove.
 Only people that have been vetted by the City’s Homeless Services Navigators and have a referral will be accepted.
+The shelter will reserve up to five beds for individuals brought to the shelter by EGPD the Police Department in emergency situations, such as severe weather.
 No walk-up or drop-in access is allowed.

 The City made the decision to use a referral-only system to reduce the burden on the neighborhood.
 Referral-only systems, also known as coordinated access, allow guests to be appropriately vetted and discourage loitering and unauthorized drop-offs.